smukher2/DataScienceMarch2022/Ex2JSNodeExpress/README.txt

 ##########################Background###########################

-This is a simple app created on a local server created with NodeJS and Express framework.
-To user 'get' requests (i.e. typing url on browser) this app sends a response in form of JSON object (key:value pairs instead of simple string).
+This is a small app created on a local server created with NodeJS and Express framework.
+To use 'get' requests (i.e. typing url on browser) this app sends a response in form of JSON object (key:value pairs instead of simple string).
 The port and url can be modified by user from commandline.